 As a reader some books are inevitable.
-Recently I finally got around to reading one that had nagged at me for years.
-As I plunged in it felt like meeting an old friend.
+This one had nagged at me for years, before finally, I plunged in and it felt like meeting an old friend.

 It seems ridiculous now, but until I set out on this walk it hadn’t occurred to me that Wallsend, is literally the Wall’s End.
 As you follow the course of the walk, there are plenty more Wall inspired place names like this to take in, such as Walltown, Wall and Heddon On The Wall.

 In every city I’ve lived in, I try finding alternative routes through them that avoid streets where possible and move through parks and other green spaces instead.
 Here’s a short, but worthwhile one for Nottingham.